kabiromohd/Divvy-Analytics-Dashboard-Project/README.md

 - dbt- For analytics engineering via data transformation
 - Google Looker studio - Data Visualization

+Note: The technologies used in the project are all from the DE Zoomcamp course, so if in doubt refer to course materials and videos for clarification

 ## Steps to reproduce project: